vsch/flexmark-java/README.md

     - StrongEmphasis
     - HtmlEntity

-    Each node has `getChars()` property which returns a BasedSequence character sequence which spans the contents of the node, with start/end offsets into the original source.

-    Additionally, each node can provide other `BasedSequence` properties that parcel out pieces of the node's characters, independent of child node breakdown.

-- Add `PropertyHolder` interface to store document global properties for things like references, abbreviations, footnotes, or anything else that is parsed from the source.

-- Add `NodeRepository<T>` abstract class to make it easier to create collections of nodes indexed by a string like one used for references.

-- ParserState a few new methods:
-    - `getPropertyHolder()` returns the property holder for the parse session.
-This is the current document parser.
-After parsing the property holder is the Document node which can be obtained from via `Node::getDocument()` method.
-Implementation is to traverse node parents until a Document node is reached.

-    - `getInlineParser()` returns the current parse session's inline processor

-    - `getLine()` and `getLineWithEOL()` return the current line being parsed.
-With or without the EOL.

-    - `getLineEolLength()` returns the current line's EOL length, usually 1 but can be 2 if `"\r\n"` is the current line's sequence.

-    - Implements `BlockPreProcessor` interface to handle pre-processing of blocks as was done in paragraph blocks to remove reference definitions from the beginning of a paragraph block.

 - `AbstractBlockParser::closeBlock()` now takes a `ParserState` argument so that any block can do processing similar to Paragraph processing of leading References by using the `BlockPreProcessor::preProcessBlock()` method.